 Trust Rhode Island’s Premier Personal Injury Law Firm

 Few injuries disrupt a person’s life as completely as a spinal cord injury.
 It can make an independent person dependent on others for basic daily needs and impose costs that exceed $250,000 per year, to say nothing of a victim’s mental suffering, emotional distress and loss of enjoyment of life.

 If your spinal cord injury was caused by somebody else’s carelessness or recklessness, a personal injury lawsuit may provide much-needed compensation.
 Due to lawsuit filing deadlines and other considerations, it’s important to take legal action as soon as possible.

 The first step in the legal process is a free review of your case.
-Get started by calling Marasco & Nesselbush now or send us a secure online message.
+Get started by calling our Rhode Island personal injury attorneys at Marasco & Nesselbush now or send us a secure online message.

 - Christopher & Dana Reeve Foundation – The Costs of Living with SCI National Spinal Cord Injury Statistical Center – Spinal Cord Injury Facts and Figures at a Glance

 - World Health Organization – Spinal cord injury